SCOPE OF THIS CHAPTER

 1. The Responsibilities of Local Authorities and Clinical Commissioning Groups

-Derby City Council, through its Corporate Parenting responsibilities, has a duty to promote the welfare of Looked After Children, including those who are Eligible and those children placed in adoptive placements.
-This includes promoting the child's physical, emotional and mental health; every Looked After Child needs to have a health assessment so that a health plan can be developed to reflect the child's health needs and be included as part of the child's overall Care Plan.
+Derby City Council, through its Corporate Parenting responsibilities, has a duty to promote the welfare of Children in Care, including those who are Eligible and those children placed in adoptive placements.
+This includes promoting the child's physical, emotional and mental health; every Child in Care needs to have a Health Assessment so that a Health Plan can be developed to reflect their health needs and included as part of the child's overall Care Plan.

-Southern Derbyshire Clinical Commissioning Group (CCG) and NHS England have a duty to cooperate with requests from the local authority to undertake health assessments and provide any necessary support services to Looked After Children without any undue delay and irrespective of whether the placement of the child is an emergency, short term or in another CCG.
+Derby and Derbyshire Clinical Commissioning Group (CCG) and NHS England have a duty to cooperate with requests from the local authority to undertake Health Assessments and provide any necessary support services to Children in Care without any undue delay and irrespective of whether the placement of the child is an emergency, short term or in another CCG.
 This also includes services to a child or young person experiencing mental illness.

-Both Local Authority and relevant CCG(s) should develop effective communications and understandings between each other as part of being able to promote children's well being.
+Both the local authority and relevant CCG(s) should develop effective communications and understandings between each other as part of being able to promote children's well being.

 - There is recognition that there needs to be an effective balance between confidentiality and providing information about a child's health.
-This is a sensitive area, but 'fear about sharing information should not get in the way of promoting the health of looked After Children' (see Annex C: Principles of confidentiality and consent, DfE and DoH Statutory Guidance on Promoting the Health and Well-being of Looked After Children (March 2015);
+This is a sensitive area, but 'fear about sharing information should not get in the way of promoting the health of looked After Children' (see Annex C: Principles of confidentiality and consent, DfE and DHSC Statutory Guidance on Promoting the Health and Well-being of Looked After Children);

 - A child's clinical and health record will be principally located with the GP.
 When the child comes into local authority care, or moves placement, the GP should fast-track the transfer of the records to a new GP;

-- Where a child is placed within another CCG, e.g. where the child is placed in an out of Authority Placement, (see Out of Area Placements) the 'originating CCG 'remains responsible for the health services that might be commissioned.
+- Where a child is placed within another CCG, e.g. where the child is placed in an out of authority / out of area Placement, (see Out of Area Placements) the 'originating CCG 'remains responsible for the health services that might be commissioned.